 How is data mapped?

 The values for the data in the columns of your spreadsheet must match the reporting values in your questions.
-For example, the below match of an import file with values of "Male" and "Female" correspond with the reporting values (including case sensitivity) of the question that it is being mapped to.
+For example, the below match of an import file with values of "Male" and "Female" corresponds with the reporting values (including case sensitivity) of the question that it is being mapped to.

 For more on reporting values, please visit our Reporting Values tutorial.